 Attendance is not mandatory, but is highly encouraged and strongly correlated with excellent performance in the course.
 During the first two weeks, scan your ID card before entering the lecture classroom.
-Scored classroom activities will occur during nearly every lecture session.
+Classroom activities for credit will occur during many lecture sessions.